Invasion of cooperation in scale-free networks: Accumulated vs. average payoffs: Results

 \subsection{Microscopic dynamics of cooperators' invasion}

 Next, we investigate the microscopic dynamics of cooperator invasion.
-We used $\bar{k}=4$ and $b=1.2$ as a representative parameter setting throughout this section, because the general trend was consistent even if they are varied and also because these values were what other studies also used (e.g., \cite{SantosPacheco2006}).
+We used $\bar{k}=8$ and $b=1.2$ as a representative parameter setting throughout this section, because the general trend was consistent even if they are varied.
 Figure \ref{SumSrcDstDegree} shows histograms of strategy propagation events, plotted over the degrees of source and destination nodes.
+Spontaneously emerged cooperators by mutation try to invade a network of defectors.
+In that phase, if clusters of cooperators are formed by chance, the invasion is likely to succeed.
+This situation happens in the first 300-400 generations as you can see in Fig.~\ref{FracCvsTime}.
+After that, only minor changes take place.
+Therefore, in each case, the first 500 generations of 10 replicate simulations are recorded because the first 500 generations are enough to see the invasion of cooperation.

-As seen in Fig.~\ref{SumSrcDstDegree} C and D, only lower-degree nodes can change higher-degree nodes' strategies in the average payoff fitness condition.
-As a result, cooperation tends to spread more frequently from lower degree nodes in the average payoff fitness condition (Fig.~\ref{SumSrcDstDegree}C) than in the accumulated payoff fitness condition (Fig.~\ref{SumSrcDstDegree}A).
+As seen in Fig.~\ref{SumSrcDstDegree}A and B, only lower-degree nodes can change higher-degree nodes' strategies in the average payoff fitness condition.
+As a result, cooperation tends to spread more frequently from lower degree nodes in the average payoff fitness condition (Fig.~\ref{SumSrcDstDegree}A) than in the accumulated payoff fitness condition (Fig.~\ref{SumSrcDstDegree}C).
 This is because the benefit of being hubs for cooperators disappears in the average payoff fitness condition, as discussed above.
-In contrast, a relatively wide range of node degrees can cause a change in the strategy of neighbors although the strategy of hub nodes cannot be changed in the accumulated payoff fitness condition (Fig.~\ref{SumSrcDstDegree} A and B).
+In contrast, a relatively wide range of node degrees can cause a change in the strategy of neighbors although the strategy of hub nodes cannot be changed in the accumulated payoff fitness condition (Fig.~\ref{SumSrcDstDegree}C and D).